 We're pleased to provide you with this year's Annual Water Quality Report.
 We want to keep you informed about the excellent water and services we have delivered to you over the past year.
-Our goal is, and always has been, to provide to you a safe and dependable supply of drinking water.
-Our water source is one (1) well which draws from an underground aquifer whose name is unknown.
+Our goal is to provide to you a safe and dependable supply of drinking water.
+Our water source is one well which draws from a confined underground aquifer (name unknown) from a depth of approximately 410 feet.
+This well is located within the mobile home park properties.